A History of the World since 1300

 Tackling these questions means learning about the past in an integrative way that connects parts of the world.
 It also means developing analytical tools to make sense of complex patterns.
 You will refine these tools by applying them in historical case studies, analyzed in teams.

 A vital part of this course is collaborative teamwork on historical case studies, which we are calling labs.
-Each precept section will constitute a “team” – whose goal is to work through primary documents, conduct Narrative Mapping exercises, and then produce team posts on the edX site.
+Each precept section will constitute a “team” – whose goal is to work through primary documents, conduct Narrative Mapping exercises, and then produce team posts on the Princeton platform “Canvas”.
 The goals are:

-The semester’s labs are divided into four thematic streams.
-They are: “science, medicine and global health,” the history of “statelessness,” “trade and integration,” and “war.”
+The semester’s labs are divided into five thematic tracks: “war”, “science, medicine and global health,” “statelessness,” “trade and integration,” and “civic engagement and social change.”
 Each precept/team will be allocated a theme for the semester.
 So, in addition to reading the textbook and the primary documents for your case studies, students will be expected to study the work posted for the parallel themes.

-Course format: This course is the only one supported on an online platform called edX.
+Course format: This course is the only one supported on an online platform called “Canvas”.
 All students will be expected to enroll, view lectures, and post their written lab results on this platform.

 Readings: The readings consist of a textbook (Worlds Together, Worlds Apart, 5th edition, volume 2) as well as weekly assigned primary documents.
-These materials are posted free online on the edX site at the same time as the weekly lectures.
+These materials are posted free online on “Canvas” at the same time as the weekly lectures.